 To complement the performances, Heiner Goebbels discusses his work, past and present, with British Museum Director, Hartwig Fischer (in London) and artist-composer Claudia Molitor (in Manchester).

-Co-commissioned by 14-18 NOW, Artangel, Park Avenue Armory and Ruhrtriennale.
-The world premiere is co-presented with Manchester International Festival as a Trailblazer for The Factory.
+Produced by Artangel.
+Co-commissioned by 14-18 NOW: WW1 Centenary Art Commissions, Artangel, Park Avenue Armory and Ruhrtriennale.
+The world premiere is co-presented by Artangel and Manchester International Festival (MIF) as a pre-Factory event.

 Contextual programme supported by the Embassy of the Federal Republic of Germany London, with thanks to Goethe-Institut London.